redecentralize/alternative-internet/README.md

 [Unhosted](https://unhosted.org/) - also known as "serverless", "client-side", or "static" web apps, unhosted web apps do not send your user data to their server.
 Either you connect your own server at runtime, or your data stays within the browser.

+### unSYSTEM

+[unSYSTEM](http://unsystem.net/) is a collective dedicated to creating popular tools that promote privacy, independence, and integrity in contradistinction to those used for mass surveillance and suppression.
+Software projects include [Libbitcoin](https://libbitcoin.dyne.org/), [SX](https://sx.dyne.org/), and [Lorea](#Lorea).

 ### Urbit

 [Urbit](http://www.urbit.org/) - an operating function, from Mars.